praveek/launch.en/help/extension-reference/core-extension/overview.md

 ##### Condition Sequencing

-When the "Action & Condition Sequencing" option from property settings is enabled you can influence when the next condtion is executed to a moment of your choice.
+When the **[!UICONTROL Action & Condition Sequencing]** option from property settings is enabled you can choose when the next condition is executed.

-When you return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), the next condition in the rule will be executed only when the returned promise is resolved.
-If the promise is rejected, Launch considers that condition as failed and no action will be executed.
+When you return a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), the next condition in the rule executes only when the returned promise is resolved.
+If the promise is rejected, [!DNL Launch] considers that condition as failed and no action is executed.

 **Example:**